-The Oregon Health &Science University Department of Pathology fills two one-year Surgical Pathology Fellowship positions per year.
+The Oregon Health & Science University Department of Pathology and Laboratory Medicine fills two one-year Surgical Pathology Fellowship positions per year.
 As the major tertiary care referral center for the entire state of Oregon, OHSU offers a full spectrum of surgical pathology material with an average workload of 22,000 cases per year.
 The fellowship curriculum builds on anatomic pathology residency training and readies our fellows with progressive responsibilities for independent surgical pathology sign-out in private practice or academic settings.

 Our subspecialized service structure provides enhanced training opportunities as fellows spend focused weeks studying GI, GU, head and neck, Gyn, breast, pediatric and soft tissue/bone cases.
 Assigned responsibilities include initial interpretation of biopsies, resection specimens, frozen sections and oversight of the cutting room.